remote_syslog2 to aggregate logs from any text file, like app log files, in Unix and BSD.

 portconfig line to use the default port (514).

 Logs should appear in Papertrail within a few seconds of being written to the on-disk log file.
 Problem?
 See Troubleshooting.

 remote_syslog requires read permission on the log files it is monitoring.

 Install an init file.

-First, please feel free to drop a mail into email@example.com, either instead of following these instructions or while trying them.
+Please feel free to contact us, either instead of following these instructions or while trying them.
 We enjoy helping, and these steps are only here if they let you save time by troubleshooting independently.

 root 24501 0.0 0.4 13952 8864 ?
 S Mar01 2:45 remote_syslog